 Department chairs are appointed by and serve at the pleasure of the dean of a school or college.
 The dean notifies the provost of the appointment of department chairs.
-In the South Carolina College of Pharmacy, department chairs are appointed by the executive dean and confirmed by the presidents and the provosts of the University of South Carolina and the Medical University of South Carolina.

 The chair has a responsibility to departmental faculty in matters relating to teaching and research and is responsible also to the dean of the college and other officers of the university for implementing university policies as they apply to the affairs of the department.